h3nd3r/nutrition_pro/user/user_record.md

 - **2024-09-29:** Client is out of the suggested ingredients and is looking for alternative meal suggestions.
 - **2024-09-29:** Client doesn't like the meal suggestions and would not like to make it again.
 - **2024-09-29:** Client is looking for alternative ingredients for their meals and would like new suggestions.
-- **2024-09-29:** Client is looking for alternative meal suggestions to incorporate apples into their meals.
+- **2024-09-29:** Client is looking for alternative meal suggestions to incorporate more protein into their meals.

 ## Meal Preferences
 - **2024-09-28:** Client is interested in Chinese food for dinner.